grafana/mimir/docs/sources/architecture/querier.md

 For each list of blocks, the querier computes a list of store-gateway instances holding the blocks.
 The querier sends a request to each matching store-gateway instance to fetch all samples for the series matching the `query` within the `start` and `end` time range.

 The request sent to each store-gateway contains the list of block IDs that are expected to be queried, and the response sent back by the store-gateway to the querier contains the list of block IDs that were queried.
-This list of block IDs might be a subset of the requested blocks, for example, when a recent blocks resharding event occurs within the last few seconds.
+This list of block IDs might be a subset of the requested blocks, for example, when a recent blocks-resharding event occurs within the last few seconds.

 The querier runs a consistency check on responses received from the store-gateways to ensure all expected blocks have been queried.
 If the expected blocks have not been queried, the querier retries fetching samples from the missing blocks from other store-gateways up to a maximum of three attempts.